Self-Organizing Railway Traffic Management: Experimental setup

 Here, freight, intercity, regional and high speed trains belonging to different companies share the same tracks.
 No detailed information is available on the historic train loads, be them passenger or freight trains, nor on the company operating each train.
-To mimic the competitive context in place, we assume that each train is independent from the others.
+To mimic the competitive context, we assume that each train is independent from the others.
 Each train knows its own cost of delay, and makes an educated guess on the one of the other trains.
 This cost is the weight used in the objective function for the hypothesis generation process (Section~\ref{subsec:hypGen}).
+The choice of having all independent trains does not precisely capture reality, where many trains are operated by the same companies.
+However, we conjecture that this does not have a major impact on the results, as we assume trains aim at operating in an overall well-performing system by considering all trains' delays in their objective functions.
 In agreement with the industrial partners of the SORTEDMOBILITY project \cite{SORTED:D52}, weights depend on the types of trains: for freight trains, weights vary in the interval $[15, 24]$; for regional trains, in the interval $[21, 36]$; for intercity trains, in the interval $[19, 27]$; for high-speed trains, in the interval $[24, 40]$; for empty rides of passenger trains, in the interval $[15, 18]$.
+From these intervals, we randomly select the weight for each train.
+We consider a uniform probability distribution inspired by what has been done in the literature for assigning capacity to competing railway companies during timetable production \cite{BornGroLukMitSchSchTan:2006}.

 For obtaining the traffic scenarios to be tackled, we apply two steps: first, we compress the timetable actually operated on this control area; second, we create random perturbations based on historical observations.
 We compress the timetable because, in a preliminary analysis reported in \cite{SORTED:D52}, we realized that no significant margin for optimization existed in the original one.
 To compress the timetable, we consider the scheduled train path of each train, and we shift it to the earliest possible time such that: (i) no path overlap exists; (ii) the passing orders from the original timetable are preserved; (iii) no braking is necessary due to traffic; (iv) each planned stop is as short as possible, but it is never shorter than 30 seconds, which is the minimum dwell time; and (v) the total path duration is as short as possible.
 By doing so, we obtain a very dense mixed traffic situation, one hour of which is represented in a space-time diagram in Figure~\ref{fig:timetable}.
 The full-day real timetable takes 7 hours to be operated after the compression, in nominal conditions.